 Why haven't we noticed this before?

-Electron precipitation has been observed as a constant flow of energy that trickles down from the ionosphere since the 70's, and has been thought of as an unknown 'natural' ozone depletion mechanism, but to this day nobody knows for sure what causes electron precipitation.
+Electron precipitation has been observed as a constant flow of energy that trickles down from the ionosphere since the 70's, and has been thought of as an unknown 'natural' ozone depletion mechanism balanced by the Chapman Cycle, but to this day nobody knows for sure what causes electron precipitation.
 Keep in mind that 'unknown' and 'natural' are two different things, 'natural' implies that we know nature is causing it, while unknown means we have no idea.
 With the transmitter experiments in the 80's scientists realized that radio waves could stimulate electron precipitation.
-Because all of our measurements of electron precipitation had been conducted in the thick of radio pollution, which has been nonstop since1909 when AM stations first came over the airwaves, a few scientists began to speculate that broadcast may play a role in anomalous electron precipitation, a phenomena previously thought of as natural.
-You can 'google' and find lots of scientific research about how radio waves can cause electron precipitation, and you can find lots of research about how electron precipitation can increase atmospheric NO2 which depletes ozone, but you find very little that makes the larger connection.
-The Swedish Institute for Space Physics and other atmospheric physicists have raised concerns about the role that global broadcast plays on the climate, but nothing has made it through to the media or the scientific community.
+Because all of our measurements of electron precipitation had been conducted in the thick of radio pollution, which has been nonstop since 1909 when broadcast stations first came over the airwaves, a few scientists began to speculate that broadcast may play a role in anomalous electron precipitation, a phenomena previously thought of as natural.
+You can 'google' and find lots of scientific research about how radio waves can cause electron precipitation, and you can find lots of research about how electron precipitation can increase atmospheric NOx and deplete ozone, but you find very little that makes the larger connection.
+The Swedish Institute for Space Physics and other atmospheric physicists have recently raised concerns about the role that global broadcast may have on our climate, but nothing has made it through to the media or the greater scientific community.